Matt Bryant

-Steven Matt Bryant (born May 29, 1975), nicknamed "Money Matt", is a former American football placekicker.
+Steven Matt Bryant (born May 29, 1975), nicknamed "Money Matt", is an American former professional football player who was a placekicker in the National Football League (NFL).
 He played college football for the Baylor Bears, and was signed as an unrestricted free agent by the AFL's Iowa Barnstormers in 2000.
-A Pro Bowler with the Falcons in 2016, he has also been a member of the New York Giants, Frankfurt Galaxy, Indianapolis Colts, Miami Dolphins, Tampa Bay Buccaneers, and Florida Tuskers, and is among the most-accurate kickers in NFL history.
+A Pro Bowler with the Atlanta Falcons in 2016, he was also a member of the New York Giants, Frankfurt Galaxy, Indianapolis Colts, Miami Dolphins, Tampa Bay Buccaneers, and Florida Tuskers, and is among the most-accurate kickers in NFL history.

-Early years
+Early life

 Bryant was born in Orange, Texas.
-He played football and baseball at Bridge City High School in Bridge City, Texas and holds the record for the longest field goal.
+He played football and baseball at Bridge City High School in Bridge City, Texas, and holds the school record for the longest field goal at 52 yards.

 College career

-After graduating from high school, Bryant attended Trinity Valley Community College in Athens, Texas where he was two-time NJCAA All-American and a member of the 1994 national championship team.
+After graduating from high school, Bryant attended Trinity Valley Community College in Athens, Texas, where he was two-time NJCAA All-American and a member of the 1994 national championship team.
 He then signed with Oregon State University and later transferred to Baylor University, where he played in the 1997 and 1998 seasons and ranks seventh in the all-time scoring list with 105 points (21 field goals and 42 extra points).
 Bryant's 21 field goals place him fifth in Bears history.
 He set the school record with a 100 percent success rate when he made 42-of-42 extra points.
 After graduating from Baylor, Bryant went undrafted and worked at a pawn shop, then as a personal trainer.
 He was named to the 1990s Baylor All-Decade Team following his collegiate career.